import numpy as np

 <Axes: >

-This is a higher order method that I have devised.
+This is an experimental higher order method that I have devised.
 Here is how it works:

 Calculate newton step by solving $Hx=g$ and obtaining $x$.